-- 3.5.1.
-Ensure that the Headteacher and (when not the Headteacher) the DSL creates and maintains a strong, positive culture of safeguarding within the school. - 3.5.2.
+Ensure that the Headteacher and (when not the Headteacher) the DSL creates and maintains a strong, positive culture of safeguarding within the school.

 Ensure that this policy reflects the unique features of the community we serve and the needs of the pupils attending our provision.
-This policy will be reviewed at least annually and whenever new guidance is issued. - 3.5.3.
-Regularly monitor and evaluate the effectiveness of this Child Protection Policy.
-This is done by termly reviews with the Safeguarding Governor. - 3.5.4.
+This policy will be reviewed at least annually and whenever new guidance is issued.

+Regularly monitor and evaluate the effectiveness of this Child Protection Policy This is done by fortnightly meetings between the DSLs' and termly reviews with the Safeguarding Governor

 Appoint a Designated Safeguarding Lead (DSL), who is a member of the Senior Leadership Team (SLT) and has the required level of authority and also appoint at least one Deputy DSL.
 The roles and responsibilities of the DSL and Deputy DSL are made explicit in those post-holders' job descriptions.
-If not the DSL, the Headteacher still maintains overall responsibility for safeguarding and child protection within the school. - 3.5.5.
+If not the DSL, the Headteacher still maintains overall responsibility for safeguarding and child protection within the school.

 Recognise the importance of the role of the DSL, ensuring they have sufficient time, training, skills and resources to be effective.
+Refresher training must be attended every 2 years, in addition knowledge and skills must be refreshed at regular intervals, at least annually.

+Ensure that all staff complete safeguarding training to include their roles and responsibilities with regards to the school IT system's online filtering and monitoring.

-Refresher training must be attended every 2 years, in addition knowledge and skills must be refreshed at regular intervals, at least annually. - 3.5.6.
-Ensure measures are in place for the governing body to have oversight of how the school's delivery against its safeguarding responsibilities are exercised and evidenced.
-Ensure robust structures are in place to challenge the Headteacher where there are any identified gaps in practice or procedures are not followed. - 3.5.7.
+Ensure measures are in place for the governing body to have oversight of how the school's delivery against its safeguarding responsibilities are exercised and evidenced, to include reviewing online filtering and monitoring on a regular basis and at least annually.
+Ensure robust structures are in place to challenge the Headteacher where there are any identified gaps in practice or procedures are not followed.

 Recognise the vital contribution that the school can make in helping children to keep safe, through incorporation of safeguarding within the curriculum.
-This will also be taught through the PSHE curriculum and relevant issues through the Relationship Education (primary schools) or Relationship Sex Education (secondary schools, mandatory from Sept.
+This will also be taught through the PSHE curriculum and relevant issues through the Relationship

+Education (primary schools) or Relationship Sex Education (secondary schools, mandatory from Sept.
 2020).
 Ensure that through curriculum content and delivery children understand to keep themselves safe.

-- 3.5.8.
-Ensure that school is following the statutory RSE guidance Relationships and sex education (RSE) and health education GOV.UK (www.gov.uk) - 3.5.9.
-Ensure safe and effective recruitment policies and disciplinary procedures are in place. - 3.5.10 Ensure resources are allocated to meet the needs of pupils requiring child
+Ensure that school is following the statutory RSE guidance -Relationships and sex education (RSE) and health education - GOV.UK (www.gov.uk)

+Ensure safe and effective recruitment policies and disciplinary procedures are in place.

-Protection or early intervention.
+Ensure resources are allocated to meet the needs of pupils requiring child Protection or early intervention.